email tracker

 Live Email tests are created in OwlConnect and reviewed by DCS for accuracy

-When email is marked as good to go, DCS schedules the email
+When email is marked as good to go, DCS schedules the email for send

 General Zapier Workflow: